codewitch-honey-crisis/gfx_demo/README.md

 **Update 6:** Fixed some of the demos that were failing the build

 **Update 7:** Added alpha blending support!

+**Update 8:** Some API changes, added `large_bitmap<>` support and edged a little closer to adaptive indexed color support.
+I also used the large bitmap for the frame buffer in the demos, and changed that code to be easier to understand at the cost of raw pixel throughput.

 ### Building this Mess